HOW TO PROFITABLY TARGET YOUR AUDIENCE USING GOOGLE ADWORDS

 - You only pay for results

-- You have clear results of your campaigns
+- You have clear results from your campaigns

 - You can reach specific marketing goals